Federal Crimes Need A Federal Criminal Defense Lawyer

 Federal crimes are those which violate Federal criminal law and are prosecuted by United States Attorneys before Federal Judges.
-When you are charged with a Federal offense, it is vital to have a strong and effective defense to avoid an inevitable prison sentence under the Federal Sentencing Guidelines.
-Your lawyer must be conversant in the Federal Judicial Process, which differs substantially from the State process.
+When you are charged with a Federal offense, it is vital to have a strong and effective federal criminal defense attorney to avoid an inevitable prison sentence under the Federal Sentencing Guidelines.
+Your federal criminal defense lawyer must be conversant in the Federal Judicial Process, which differs substantially from the State process.

 The list of federal crimes grows each year.
 Only the United States Attorney is authorized to prosecute some of these crimes; for example, killing a Bald Eagle or illegal reentry of an alien.
 However, in many situations, both the State and the U.S. Government has jurisdiction to prosecute a particular crime.
 Drug cases are a good example.
 No matter the amount, it is a violation to possess cocaine under both Texas and United States statutes.